Tapping into Federal Expertise to Align Local Services with Funding

 Relying on Experts

 In Washtenaw County, Michigan, Ozone House is the go-to expert on serving youth.
 For nearly 50 years, it has provided housing and support services to runaway, homeless, and high-risk youth and their families.
 Ozone House has strong partnerships and collaborations throughout the urban and rural sections of the County.
 Because of the trust it’s built with its partners and the impact it has made on young people, the community relies on Ozone House to lead and provide guidance to others on how to best help young people in Washtenaw County.

 Being good stewards of the trust and responsibility the community has placed in them, Ozone House was up to the challenge.
-However, it continues to realize that working with other experts bolsters their national position to:
+However, it continues to realize that working with other experts bolsters its national position to:

 - understand the full landscape of programs and funding sources available for runaway and homeless youth services, and

-- ensure that it was developing competitive proposals to receive funding for essential community services.
+- ensure that it develops competitive proposals to receive funding for essential community services.

 “It’s hard to be steeped in our local work, while keeping our finger on the pulse at the Federal level.”, said Olga Prushinskaya, Ozone House’s Program Evaluation & Grants Manager.
 At one point, “We saw the Federal priorities shifting and we realized we needed a deeper understanding of what was happening at the Federal level.”

 Ozone House needed other experts to interpret Federal priorities and understand how its services aligned with them without hiring a new staff member to do this work.
-So, they turned to Youth Collaboratory.
+So, it turned to Youth Collaboratory.